kennethklee/node-mongoose-fixtures/README.md

 * `dataset` is the hash of the dataset you want to save.
 * `callback` is an optional function when the action is complete.
 It's parameters are callback(err, old fixtures).
 The old fixtures are what you've overwritten.

+### Retrieve a Named Fixture's Dataset

+`fixtures.get(name, <callback);`

+Retrieves a named fixture's dataset.
+If callback is omitted, this will simply return the named fixture's dataset.

+* `name` is the name of the named fixture you wish to retrieve.
+* `callback` is an optional function when the action is complete.
+It's parameters are callback(err, dataset).

 ### Clear Named Fixture

 `fixtures.clear(<name>, <callback>);`